DavidLievrouw/ValueObjects/readme.nuget.md

 This library also enables multiple roslyn analyzers that validate correct usage of the `[ValueObject<T>]` attribute and the annotated types.

-You can examine the generated code in the [generated sample code files](/DavidLievrouw/ValueObjects/tree/main/src/Dalion.ValueObjects.Samples/Generated/Dalion.ValueObjects/Dalion.ValueObjects.Generation.ValueObjectGenerator).
+You can examine the generated code in the [generated samp~~~~le code files](/DavidLievrouw/ValueObjects/tree/main/src/Dalion.ValueObjects.Samples/Generated/Dalion.ValueObjects/Dalion.ValueObjects.Generation.ValueObjectGenerator).
 The behavior of the generated types is documented by [unit tests](https://github.com/DavidLievrouw/ValueObjects/tree/main/src/Dalion.ValueObjects.Tests/Samples).

 Similarly, the behavior of the roslyn analyzers is documented by [unit tests](https://github.com/DavidLievrouw/ValueObjects/tree/main/src/Dalion.ValueObjects.Rules.Tests).

+All generated code is compatible with C# 11.0 or higher and .NET 8.0 or higher.

 See the [Wiki](https://github.com/DavidLievrouw/ValueObjects/wiki) for more detailed information, such as getting started, tutorials, and how-tos.